bschlaman/chess/README.md

 - Unused `kind` elements are probably for promotions.
 Not sure why the king and two knights are on the left side of these open slots
 - One major difference between qperft and my engine is that qperft uses global arrays for the board and pieces, whereas I use a struct whose pointer I pass around.
 Any issues with that?
 - `FirstSlider` is not the first slider on the board, but rather the first slider in the kind / pos / code arrays
+- Why offset board values by WHITE?
+It would be just as easy to store the (0..63) values, and a color check would be as easy as &32

 ### Daily Notes
 #### 08.05.2022